piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 The function `deseasonalise` acts in a similar way except that it only returns the original and the deseasonalised signals.
 It acts as a helping function for another function `compare_prices` which takes in the inputs `APMC` and `Commodity` and compared the MSP, raw prices and de-seasonalised prices for the corresponding APMC and Commodity.
 A use case is given below.
 <img src="compare_prices.gif" class="img-responsive" alt="">

-### Flagging the Set of APMC-Commodity Clusters that have High Price Fluctuation
+### Flagging the Set of APMC-Commodity Clusters that have High Price Fluctuation:
 * The code for the fourth task: [Task Four](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/fluctuations.ipynb)

 The basic idea here is to first collect all the sets of APMCs and Commodities that have more than a year's worth of data.
 Then finding how separated the data values are by finding the coefficient of variation.
 Then sort the APMC-Commodity clusters in decreasing order of coefficient of variation and choose the top few clusters which have the highest coefficients of variation.